 From St. Tropez to Athens to Mykonos, this powerful, moving novel follows their devastating triangle of romance and desire through a world of sun-drenched pleasure and Mediterranean adventure.

-One For the Gods, Gordon Merrick
+One For the Gods

 The Gadino cover art is more intimate than the previous one, with the couple holding hands.
 However, the third wheel in this romance is prominently pictured, showing all is not well in paradise.